Teaching English language arts means writing writing lesson plans.

 What should students know by the end?
 What piece will help them create better writing?
 Make that one of your objectives, rather than a general, “students will write a research paper following best practices.”
 That objective could work for the larger picture, but making very specific objectives helps me focus and decide smaller assignments.

-Another thought is to use the common core standards as the guideline or influence.
-You may need to back up – to look at your daily lesson plans.
+Another thought is to use the common core standards or your state’s standards as the guideline or influence.
+You may need to back up and to look at your daily lesson plans.
 Can you tie a reading assignment to writing?
 Will students develop greater meaning from literature if they analyze a concept through writing?
 If students approach reading with a writing approach, other pieces can click for them.
 If you have freedom in assigning student papers, making the paper connect to another area of learning may engage students more.

 Finally, you can approach writing lesson plans with a student specific, highly individualistic approach.
 Maybe Sam needs to work on writing complete sentences, but Beth never writes fragments.
 Beth, however, needs to use vivid words.
 Ask students to create goal sheets for their assignments.
 Sam should pay extra attention to his sentences, while Beth should focus on her word choice.
 Don’t ignore the rest of the writing rubric, but give students ownership in the assignment by creating their own goals.

 Writing lesson plans is a part of ELA life.
 They can become mundane, simply walking students through the motions.
-Approach lesson plans with varying ideas.
+Instead, approach lesson plans with varying ideas.
 Students will appreciate the effort, becoming better writers.